Georg von Nostitz: Biography

+Military career

+Prussian Service

+During the Napoleonic Wars he began his military career in the Prussian service.
+Before the War of the Fourth Coalition, he became an adjutant to the Prussian Prince Louis Ferdinand, who died on October 10, 1806.

+Russian Service

-Georg Karl von Nostitz-Jänkendorf (1781—1838) was a German military officer in Imperial Russian service.
-A member of the Lausatian branch of the von Nostitz family, during the Napoleonic Wars in 1807 he joined the Russian Army and in a couple of years rose to the rank of major of the Russian–German Legion.
+in 1807 he joined the Russian Army and in a couple of years rose to the rank of major of the Russian–German Legion.
 For his service he received the Order of St. George (4th class) and was allowed to stay in the Russian army after the war had ended.
 Rising through the ranks, during the November Uprising he served as a Lieutenant-General and commanding officer of the 1st Light Horse Brigade of the Guards Cavalry Division.
 Distinguished during the Battle of Warsaw (1831), he received Order of St. George 3rd Class.